crawl/crawl/crawl-ref/docs/crawl_manual.rst

 At an altar, you can enter a god's service by pressing < or >.
 You'll first be given a description of the god, and then be asked if you really want to join.
 To see a list of the standard gods and which of their altars you've seen in your current game, press 'Ctrl-O'.
 You can also learn about all gods by pressing '?/G'.

 Note that some gods are picky about who can enter their service; for example, good gods will not accept demonic or undead devotees.

-If you would like to start the game with a religion, choose your background from Berserker, Chaos Knight, Abyssal Knight or Cinder Acolyte.
+If you would like to start the game with a religion, choose your background from Berserker, Chaos Knight or Abyssal Knight.

 ****************************************
 K. Mutations
 ****************************************

-The Dungeon contains many sources of mutagenic radiation and magical contamination, which may cause your character to gain semi-permanent mutations if affected.
-You can use the 'A' command to view a list of any mutations that you have acquired.
-Individual mutations can be examined in further detail by pressing the letter they are labelled with.
+Although it would doubtless be a nice thing if you could remain genetically pure, there are too many toxic wastes and mutagenic radiations in the Dungeon for that to be possible.
+If your character is so affected by these that he or she undergoes physiological change, you can use the 'A' command to see how much of a freak they've become and the 'a' command to activate any mutations which can be controlled.
 Many mutations are actually beneficial to your character, but there are plenty of nasty ones as well.
-Some mutations have multiple levels, each of which counts as a single mutation.
+Many mutations have multiple levels, each of which counts as a single mutation.

+You can also become mutated by overusing certain powerful spells, particularly 'Invisibility' and 'Irradiate', as your system absorbs too much magical energy.
-Miscasting spells will cause magical contamination, which in turn can cause mutations if too much contamination is accrued at once.
-Certain powerful magical effects or spells (such as 'Invisibility' and 'Irradiate') also cause contamination as a side-effect even when successful.
-A single use of these effects is safe on its own, but multiple uses in short succession, or usage with existing contamination from other sources can cause dangerous levels of contamination.
+A single use of those effects will never cause dangerous levels of magical contamination, but multiple uses in short succession, or usage with existing contamination from other sources (e.g. from miscasting spells) can cause trouble.
 Mutations from magical contamination are almost always harmful.
 Mutations can also be caused by specific potions or by spells cast by powerful enemies found deep in the dungeon.

 It is more difficult to get rid of bad mutations than to get one.
-Using potions of mutation will remove a number of your current mutations, but will give you more mutations.
+Using potions of mutations will remove a number of your current mutations, but will give you more mutations.
 These might be better to your taste.
 However, the only sure-fire ways is to join the gods Zin or Jiyva, each of whom provides some remedy against mutations.